xby2/ShadowedObjects/README.md

+# ShadowedObjects #

-ShadowedObjects is a library that provides object-level undo capabilities to your custom business objects.
+ShadowedObjects is a library that adds object-level undo capabilities to your custom business objects.

 ## Examples ##

+### Simple Properties
 ```csharp
 [Shadowed]
 public class MyBusinessObject